-We first discuss recovery from slipping of the tool in the gripper fingers, i.e., non-zero θ_S (see Fig. 3 for definition of θ_S) at t=0 as described in failure case #1 in Sec V-B. We implemented the open- and closed-loop controllers with the above disturbance at t=0.
-We did this experiment for 5 trials per controller.
-We declare failure if the contact is broken.
+failure if the contact is broken.
 The result is summarized in Table II (Disturbance 1).
 For $\theta_S=5^\circ$, both the open- and the closed-loop controllers could complete the task.
-However, for $\theta_S=10^\circ,15^\circ$, we observed that the open-loop controller lost the contact between the tool and object around t=110 s (see Fig. 5 (b)) while the closed-loop controller could still successfully conduct the pivoting.
+However, for $\theta_S=10^\circ,15^\circ$, we observed that the open-loop controller lost the contact between the tool and object around t=110 s (see Fig. 4 (b)) while the closed-loop controller could conduct the pivoting.

-Next, we discuss how the closed-loop controller reacts to different unexpected contacts during the trajectory to tackle the failure case #3 in Sec V-B. In these experiments, we add disturbance to the object (see blue and orange box in Fig. 5 (c)) around t=40 s and t=150 s.
+Next, we discuss how the closed-loop controller reacts to different unexpected contacts during the trajectory.
+In these experiments, we add disturbance to the object (see blue and orange box in Fig. 4 (c)) around t=40 s and t=150 s.
 We conducted 5 trials.
-The time history of the object pose θ_O and the gripper angle θ_G is shown in Fig. 6.
-Fig. 6 (a) shows that the closed-controller could successfully track the reference trajectory even under these unexpected contacts.
-The reactive control efforts can be observed around t=40,150 s in Fig. 6 (b).
+Fig. 5 (a) shows that the closed-controller could successfully track the reference trajectory even under these unexpected contacts.
+The reactive control efforts can be observed around t=40,150 s in Fig. 5 (b).
 The robot changes its gripper orientation to maintain the constraints discussed in Sec III.
 The results discussed here are also summarized in Table II (Disturbance 2).
+Some additional results could be found in [25].